Digital Policy

 ISD’s digital policy work seeks to create a safer online space that encourages free speech whilst championing human rights.

-ISD’s digital policy work helps to connect and inform national governments, regulators, tech companies, international organisations and researchers to develop coordinated regulatory and policy responses to a range of online harms, from terrorism and extremism to hate and disinformation.
+Teams from across ISD’s UK, US and German organisations deliver digital policy programmes.
+This work seeks to connect and inform national governments, regulators, tech companies, international organisations and researchers to develop coordinated regulatory and policy responses to a range of online harms, from terrorism and extremism to hate and disinformation.

-We provide cutting edge research insights and policy analysis to key stakeholders such as Facebook, Google, Microsoft and Twitter, and multilateral organisations such as the European Union, the Global Counter Terrorism Forum (GCTF), the United Nations Counter-Terrorism Committee Executive Directorate (UN-CTED), the New Zealand-led Christchurch Call and the Global Internet Forum to Counter-Terrorism (GIFCT).
+This work includes providing cutting-edge research insights and policy analysis to key stakeholders – including multilateral organisations such as the European Union, the Global Counter Terrorism Forum (GCTF), the United Nations Counter-Terrorism Committee Executive Directorate (UN-CTED), the New Zealand-led Christchurch Call and the Global Internet Forum to Counter-Terrorism (GIFCT).

 Digital Policy Lab